Meteor-Community-Packages/meteor-autocomplete/README.md

 ### Known Issues

-- Cursor position may be incorrect on a focus
 - Regexp only matches from beginning to cursor position in word (done in jquery-sew, could use rewrite)
-- Escape key behavior copied from jquery-sew but it's rather vacuous
 - Enter key doesn't bubble if no match on a rule (possibly a feature)

 ### Credits/Notes